fsmiddleton/MCMs_pseudo_data/README.md

 * unifac:
     * The Julia code which utilises the compounds expressed in the Excel spreadsheet to create UNIFAC (Do) predictions using the Clapeyron library.
     * This output is then loaded into Matlab.
+* data: All excess enthalpy data used in the investigation.
 * The src folder:
     * An example of singular value decomposition (SVD) of an array and how a scree plot is formed.
     * The functions required to perform the formation of a 3-way array from the excess enthalpy data provided.